-Compassion Over Killing has learned that McDonald’s and Costco have also severed supply ties with this facility.
+Animal Outlook has learned that McDonald’s and Costco have also severed supply ties with this facility.

 Most of the animals slaughtered by CVM are “spent” dairy cows who are no longer economically viable as milk-producers to the dairy industry.
 It’s shameful – and illegal – that these cows, many of whom are sick or injured, are forced to endure such blatant abuses at the hands of the meat industry.
 And it’s alarming that this was happening in a USDA-inspected facility with meat from this facility being fed to our nation’s children.